ADB-SPADE/spade-documentation/001_spade_overview/001_user_features/index.rst

 ===============
 Main Features
 ===============
-Open Source Geospatial Content Management System
+SPADE is an Open Source Geospatial Content Management System, based on the GeoNode platform.
 GeoNode is a web-based application and platform for developing geospatial information systems (GIS) and for deploying spatial data infrastructures (SDI).

 .. toctree::
    :maxdepth: 2